splunk/splunk-sdk-python/tests/README.md

 # Splunk Test Suite

 The test suite uses Python's standard library and the built-in **unittest** library.
-If you're using Python 2.7, you're all set.
+If you're using Python 2.7 or Python 3.7, you're all set.
 However, if you are using Python 2.6, you'll also need to install the **unittest2** library to get the additional features that were added to Python 2.7 (just run `pip install unittest2` or `easy_install unittest2`).